 – The main narrative is on eye level, no chance you won’t know how to get the ball rolling

 In-app messages in the SE Ranking demo account 👇

 Are you in for in-app messaging?

 Now you know how to start enjoying app messaging to see some results.
 What are they?
-Such communication can help you improve onboarding routine, provide efficiency in collecting feedback, boost attractiveness for new features or company-wide events, and better customer assistance.
+Such app communications can help you improve your onboarding routine, provide efficiency in collecting feedback, boost attractiveness for new features or company-wide events, and better customer assistance.

 One last thing: remember to perfect your in-app messages every once in a while.
 The better they are, the stronger your engagement will become.
 And that means greater customer loyalty is around the corner.